carlacolomer/berchdel-test/README.md

 - Director Gender - Do movies with female directors have higher Bechdel scores?
 - Gender - What genders are more or less likely to pass the Bechdel Score?

-# Type of analysis: Predictive (training a ml model to predict if movies depending on their parameters are likely to pass the Bechdel Test) & data visualization (answering all data questions)
+# Type of analysis:
+- Predictive - training a ml model to predict if movies depending on their parameters are likely to pass the Bechdel Test
+- Data Visualization - answering all data questions

 # Project Roadmap